mschmit88/SObjM/README.md

 So being forced to stay at home during the COVID pandemic gave me some time to come up with a solution that fits (most of) my requirements.

 The outcome is just one class that has zero dependencies and can be used in any org.
-New matchers can be implmented by extending the SObjM.Matcher class.
-Keep reading and further information ;)
+New matchers can be implemented by extending the SObjM.Matcher class.
+Keep reading for further information ;)

 The previous example using this class looks like this: